 PLAY THE PRIME MINISTER GUESS WHO GAME.

-There’s a “view more” button at the bottom that leads to a new page that allows you to explore around, even inside some of the buildings.
+There’s a “view more” button at the bottom that leads to a street view of Churchhill so that you can explore around as if you were walking the streets yourself.

-A virtual field trip warm, interesting way to visit the Canadian Arctic.
+A virtual field trip is a warm, interesting way to visit the Canadian Arctic.

 LEARN MORE ABOUT THE INUIT.